The Benefits of Gait Analysis for Reducing Pain and Improving Posture

 Dr. JJ Thomas, DPT, MPT, CMTPT

 JJ Thomas is the owner and founder of Primal Physical Therapy, located in Bryn Mawr, PA.
-She is an instructor for Evidence in Motion, and lectures and speaks nationally on the topics of Dry Needling, Functional Movement Analysis, and Functional Anatomy.
+She is also the founder and owner of Primal University, a continuing education company for clinicians who are driven to excellence in their craft.
+In addition, lectures and speaks nationally on the topics of Dry Needling, Functional Movement Analysis, and Functional Anatomy.
 She has been published in IJSPT for her contribution to a commentary on dry needling and consults as a content expert for organizations such as the APTA and FSBPT.
-In this role, she played a large part in the addition of a CPT code for dry needling through the AMA and was on the task force that helped identify competency standards for dry needling education nationally.
-JJ works with US Field Hockey teams, and individuals from US Lacrosse, US Polo, USA Track and Field, NFL, NBA, PLL, MLB, and more.
+In this role, she played a large part in the addition of a CPT code for dry needling through the AMA and was on the task force that helped outline competency standards for dry needling education nationally.
+JJ works with US Field Hockey teams, and individuals from US Lacrosse, US Polo, USA Track and Field, NFL, NBA, PLL, MLB, and most recently traveled with and supported athletes in the 2024 Paris Olympics.
+In addition to working directly with athletes, JJ has been contracted to teach dry needling to the medical staff of several NFL teams.

 Posted in